huhrichard/DEEP_extraction/README.md

 Step 2: Merging all the result files from multiple outcomes, and then performing the FDR correction

     python merge_multiple_outcomes.py --result_dir [result_directory]

+Printing Figure 2 & 3 (Table of False discovery rate (FDR), Odds ratios (OR) of individual pollutants and combinations which are significantly associated to the outcomes):

+    python profile_table.py --result_dir [result_directory]

 Result: